woges/UDACITY-Deep-Reinforcement-Learning/Part4_Project_Collaboration_and_Competition/Report.md

     -  otherwise as the Q-functions values change at each step of training the value estimates can easily spiral out of control
     -  To use the fixed Q-Targets technique, you need a second set of parameters w- which you can initialize to w.

+#### Multi-Agent DDPG

-But as shown in the paper **[Multi- agent actor-critic for mixed cooperative-competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf)**
+But as shown in the paper **[Multi-agent actor-critic for mixed cooperative-competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf)**
 >unfortunately, traditional reinforcement learning approaches such as Q-Learning or policy gradient are poorly suited to multi-agent environments.

 One problem is, that